llvm/circt/README.md

 you want debug info to go with it.  `RELEASE` mode makes a very large difference in performance.

-5) Build MLIR and run MLIR tests as a smoketest:
+5) Build MLIR and run MLIR tests as a smoketest - this isn't needed, but is reasonably fast and a good sanity check:

 ```
 $ ninja check-mlir